pyeventsourcing/eventsourcing/docs/topics/projections.rst

     # Check aggregate exists in the replica.
     assert aggregate5.id in replica.repository

     # Setup event driven pulling.
-    from eventsourcing.domain.model.events import subscribe, unsubscribe

-    # Subscribe to local events, for demo only.
+Could prompt remote
-    # - perhaps prompt remote readers with an AMQP system
+    # readers with an AMQP system, but here subscribe
+    # to local events, to make a simple demonstration.
     @subscribe_to(AggregateRoot.Created)
     def prompt_replicator(event):
         replicator.pull()